Pods Deep Dive

 Key Characteristics

 - Shared Network: All containers in a Pod share the same IP and Port space.
-They can talk via
+They can talk to each other via

 localhost. - Shared Storage: Containers can mount the same Volumes to share data.